 - Under the Start Date section, check the box Course has start date.
 Enter the desired course start date and time.

 - Under the End Date section, check the box Course has end date.
 Enter the desired course end date and time.

 See this quick video on Activating a Course in D2L for a walk through.

-A: Students view dropbox feedback from the dropbox area and from Grades.
+A: Students view Assignment feedback from the Assignments area and from Grades.

-- On the Dropbox Folders page, click View in the Feedback column beside the folder containing the submission.
+- On the Assignment Submission Folders page, click View in the Feedback column beside the folder containing the submission.

 - View Score, Feedback, and Rubric assessment if provided.